Metasploit For Penetration Testing

 Trying to solve the described problem in Metasploit, the author created the Perl console utility with a false-graphic interface and included about eleven exploits in it.
 Although the community then coldly greeted the first version of Metasploit, criticizing both the architecture and the idea itself, HD Moore did not give up, found a partner, with whom they developed the modular architecture of the framework and released the second version in 2004.
 Over time, the framework began to gain popularity and new members.

 The next important step was to convert Metasploit from Perl to Ruby to avoid Perl limitations, provide cross-platform support, and achieve greater development flexibility.
-Since the creation of the framework, much has changed.

 PRO and Community versions appeared, and in 2010 a more simplified version was released for unskilled users - Metasploit Express.
 The framework has long outgrown the status of a simple set for a pentester.